ghnoob/movies-api/README.md

 email was sent successfully, so to run the e2e tests, you'll need an account in that service, and provide an API key and a namespace in the .env file

+Then you can use `docker-compose run --rm app yarn test:e2e` to run the e2e tests.

 ## Info

 ### Author